DavidAraujo98/SIO/Project-3/Analysis Report.md

 #### **Exploit Public-Facing Application**

 Having settle with the **/test** page, the attacker began to attempt to inject code into the service.
-The attacker experiments with **Reflected Cross-Site Scripting**, witch is defined via the [**CWE-79: Improper Neutralization of Input During Web Page Generation**](https://cwe.mitre.org/data/definitions/79.html) passing scripting code through *GET Request* via the URL input
+The attacker experiments with **Reflected Cross-Site Scripting**, witch is defined via the [**CWE-79: Improper Neutralization of Input During Web Page Generation**](https://cwe.mitre.org/data/definitions/79.html) passing scripting code through *GET Request* via the URL input.

 This attack was **successful** !

 The fact that this attack worked, exposed the **biggest flaw** of the service, this flaw is located in the **app.py** file, witch is responsible for serving the webpages and responding to *HTTP Request*.

-In this file, the following method is trioggered when a ***404 HTTP Error* (Page not found)** occurs
+In this file, the following method is triggered when a ***404 HTTP Error* (Page not found)** occurs

 ``` python
 @app.errorhandler(404)